 Can anyone reading this article live on $2,779 per year?

-Now I realize this is a study from France and is Forex not equities, but trading is trading.
+Now I realize this is a study from France and is Forex, not equities.
+But trading is trading.

 There is Hope

-I think it's borderline criminal the way people make it seem so easy.
+It’s borderline criminal the way people make it seem so easy.

 To say this a little simpler, let’s imagine we grab 100 random people to see if they can hit a 95 mile per hour fastball.